logzio/logzio-aws-ecs/README.md

 #### In screen **Step 2 Specify stack details**:

-1. For **Stack name** you can keep the default, or change the stack name.
+1. For **Stack name** you can either keep the default, or change the stack name.

 2. For **LogzioListener** - choose your Logz.io listener from the list.